 How to identify & flag spam or fraudulent leads

 The vast majority of gig leads on GigSalad are from legitimate and honest event planners.
-However, as it is with most websites, bad apples can attempt shenanigans from time to time.
+However, as it is with most websites, bad apples can slip through from time to time.

-Use extra caution when dealing with requests which contain any of the following:
+Use extra caution when dealing with any of the following:

 - Requests made that do not apply to the services you offer or event services at all.

 - Messages from event planners outside North America.

 - Messages with exceptionally poor grammar.

-- Event planners who ask to pay you upfront with a large amount and request a check from you for the difference (this one is a BIG red flag - never pay money for a gig).
+- Event planners who ask to pay you upfront with a large amount and request a check from you for the difference (this is a BIG red flag - never pay money for a gig).

 Inquiries with an invalid phone number.
 A simple test is to call the phone number if provided.
 If it’s a generic answering system, a disconnected number, or a wrong number, be VERY cautious.

 (Note: Having no number at all does not mean you need to be cautious of that lead, it's simply an indication of the client's communication preferences.)

 Flagging leads & messages

-If you believe that a lead or message you have received is spam or fraudulent, you may flag it so we can look into it further.
+If you believe that a lead or message you have received is spam or fraudulent, you should flag it so we can look into it further.